duy-genashtim/moodle_plugin_genashtim_tms/README.md

 ## About
 -----------

-This is the plugin to send the course request to the LMS Admin.
-Including tracking request and total training hours and total course that user taken every year
+This plugin is made to send the course request to the LMS Admin.
+Including tracking requests and total training hours and total courses that users take every year

 ## Author
 -------------
-Duy Hoang
+- Duy Hoang
-duy@genashtim.com
+- duy@genashtim.com
-November 2022
+- November 2022